Fasli, Cyprus

 Fasli (Φάσλι) is an abandoned Turkish Cypriot village in the Paphos District of Cyprus, located 2 km south of Androlikou.

 Naming

 Fasli is a village located near the Akamas peninsula, nine kilometers southwest of Polis and four kilometers northwest of Dhrousha.
-It is believed by many that the name Phasli or Fasli derives from fasla, meaning “plot of land.”
+It is believed by many that the name Phasli or Fasli derives from fasla, meaning "plot of land".
 The villagers of Androlikou and Fasli believe that after a land dispute in Androlikou, the agha of the village told one of the opponents that he was willing to give him one fasla if he agreed to move where the current village is situated.
 He apparently accepted the offer, and the village was founded and called Fasla.
-The Turkish Cypriots eventually slightly changed the name from Fasla to Faslı.
+The Turkish Cypriots eventually slightly changed the name from "Fasla" to "Faslı".
 The Ottoman word "fasla", on the other hand, may be translated as "a date-palm sucker planted out".

+"Fasli" is often misspelled as "Phasli".

 Altitude

 Fasli is located 515 m above sea level.

-It receives 610 mm of rainfall annually.

-Misspelling

-Fasli is often misspelled as Phasli.
+The average annual rainfall in Laona ranges between 450 and 650 millimeters.
+In Smigies the average annual rainfall for the period 1951-1980 was 534 millimeters, in Drouseia 614 millimeters and in Kathikas 651 millimeters.